nd198/Interview_Preperation/Technical/React/reactHooks.md

   );
 }`

+Dependecy array
+1) If you omit the second argument entirely, the effect will run after the initial render and after every subsequent re-render of the component.
+2) When you provide an empty array (`[]`), you are telling React that your effect does not depend on any props or state from the component.
+Therefore, the effect will run **only once, after the initial render**, and never again.
+3) When you list props or state values inside the array, React will compare the current value of each dependency with its value from the previous render.
+If any of them have changed, React will re-run the effect.

 **useState**
   > useState is a React Hook that lets you add a state variable to your component.
   > Call useState at the top level of your component to declare a state variable.